NZ’s Climate Policies and Local Government Actions

 It also highlights the importance of collaboration with the central government and the community to respond effectively through climate mitigation and adaptation.

-It recognises the local councils are at the forefront of climate change effects.
-Responding to it through climate adaptation and mitigation creates enormous challenges and opportunities in four areas – environmental, social, cultural, and economic prosperity.
+It recognises that local councils are at the forefront of climate change’s effects.
+Responding to it through climate adaptation and mitigation creates enormous challenges and opportunities in four areas: environmental, social, cultural, and economic prosperity.

-What local-led action on climate change look like.
+What does local-led action on climate change look like?

 The LGNZ position paper shows how local governments will respond to climate change in four ways: